 Protection differs among various styles of adult diapers

-Millions of adults struggle with chronic fecal or urinary incontinence on a daily basis, and as such, there's a wealth of quality products on the market designed to meet their needs, though choosing the best one for your particular situation can be tricky at times.
+Millions of adults struggle with chronic fecal or urinary incontinence on a daily basis.
+Fortunately, there's a wealth of quality products on the market designed to meet their needs, though choosing the best one for your particular situation can be tricky at times.

 Brief-style disposable diapers are the most common solution to total bowel or bladder control loss.
 Of all the types of incontinence products out there, these protective undergarments offer the most consistent leakage protection, the highest absorbency and the most security.
 They generally feature a cloth-like or plastic outer surface, a highly absorbent inner core, leg elastics, and either tape tabs or hook-and-loop fasteners.
-Our editors found that brief products by Abena, Attends, and Molicare consistently outshine other competitors in this category.
+Our editors found that brief products by Abena, Attends, NorthShore and Molicare consistently outshine other competitors in this category.

 Disposable adult pull ups work like regular undergarments by pulling on and off, and they are meant to offer more dignity and freedom than brief-style diapers.
 However, they often don't have the capacity or protection to handle severe incontinence.

 Disposable incontinence pads, much like female menstrual pads, are designed to be worn inside regular underwear.
 They are generally not absorbent enough to protect against major bowel incontinence, but they can provide adequate protection against urinary incontinence.

 Absorbency booster pads are worn inside a primary diaper for supplementary protection.
 When they fill to capacity, wetness passes through them and into the host garment, extending the longevity of the main diaper.
 Many people with severe incontinence rely on booster pads for extra overnight protection.

 When it comes to adult incontinence products, the general rule is that high absorbency comes at the cost of discreetness.
 For the most part, the higher a diaper's capacity, the bulkier it's going to look under clothing.
-It's almost always a trade-off, although some standout diapers (like the Attends Briefs Waistband Style (Est. $14 for 18 briefs) are slightly less conspicuous than others.
+It's almost always a trade-off, although some are slightly less conspicuous than others.